susu880229/GNW/README.md

 1. Close the application by touching the left capacitive button and pressing "x" in the top-right corner of the app window.
 2. Reopen the application

-### How do I display the app on an external monitor?
+### How do I display the app on an external computer?
 1. Install [Samsung SideSync](http://www.samsung.com/us/sidesync/) on both the tablet and the computer
 2. Open SideSync on both the tablet and the computer
-  - either connect the tablet to the computer with and HDMI cable
+  - Either connect the tablet to the computer with a USB cable; or
-  - or pair both devices through the WIFI network (this may or may not work depending on the network's firewall configuration)
+  - Pair both devices through the same WIFI network (this may or may not work depending on the network's firewall configuration)
+3. If desired, connect the computer to a projector or large screen

+### How do I ensure that the screen stays on all the time?
+1. In `Settings > Display > Screen timeout`, the screen can be set to stay active for a maximum of 10 minutes
+2. For the tablet screen to be active all the time, install related apps on the tablet from the Google Play store such as "Stay Alive!"

+*Note that keeping the screen active will cause the tablet's battery to drain faster.*

 ## Releases
 - Delivery